fmaussion/fmaussion.github.io/index.md

   </div>
 </footer>

-I am an assistant professor at the
+I am an associate professor at the
 [Department of Atmospheric and Cryospheric Sciences](http://acinn.uibk.ac.at), part of the [Research Centre for Climate](https://www.uibk.ac.at/climate-cryosphere) at the University of Innsbruck.